Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4preclass.md

 There is no magic here and with a little bit of thought and Googling, you will be to make sense of the advance.
 Note that the pdf file contains two papers; one of them is a high-level summary and the longer paper is the actual research paper.
 You do not need to understand everything– feel free to skim over many details – our goal here is high-level synthesis.
-That said –if you are curious to understand how things were actually done, go for it – everything in the paper should be accessible to you with some time and Googling.No-one is going to look at your answers below – they are for you – but they will be useful for the in-class session on Monday.
+That said –if you are curious to understand how things were actually done, go for it – everything in the paper should be accessible to you with some time and Googling.
+No-one is going to look at your answers below – they are for you – but they will be useful for the in-class session on Monday.

 **Q.1.
 Using your own words, describe what the authors did?**